syl410/Burrows_Wheeler_data_compression/README.md

 - Constructing the next[] array from t[] and first.
 It is easy to deduce a next[] value for a character that appears exactly once in the input string.
 For char appears twice or more, they match the relative order in the last column.\
 ![image](https://user-images.githubusercontent.com/16233638/111110943-73557380-852b-11eb-8f50-3e6a630bdbac.png)

+2, More details about Huffman compression ([reference](https://www.coursera.org/learn/algorithms-part2/supplement/v5gBy/lecture-slides)):\
+*Compression*\
+- read string from input
+- get frequency of each radix (freArr)
+- write length
+- construct trie from freArr
+- write trie
+- build symbol table from trie
+- encode inputStr using the symbol table

+*Decompression*
+- read length
+- read flat trie and and re-build trie
+- decode inputStr using trie